Bryan Reynolds Preview, Player Props: Pirates vs. Royals

-Bryan Reynolds -- with a slugging percentage of .356 in his past 10 games (including zero homers) -- will be in action for the Pittsburgh Pirates against the Kansas City Royals, with Cole Ragans on the hill, on August 29 at 8:10 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.217 on-base percentage in past 10 games, 106 points below season-long percentage), battle starting pitcher Angel Zerpa and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cubs.
+In his most recent game, he went 1-for-5 with a triple against the Royals.

 Bryan Reynolds Game Info & Props vs. the Royals